 Della Grace Sentilles joined the FCPA unit as a trial attorney in August 2016.
 Previously, she served for nearly three years in the international unit of the Justice Department criminal division’s asset forfeiture and money laundering section (AFMLS).
+She moved to the Fraud Section's market integrity and major frauds unit in 2020.

 At the AFMLS, Sentilles was involved in a Kleptocracy Asset Recovery Initiative case against the former president of the Republic of Korea, Chun Doo-Hwan.
 The Kleptocracy Initiative, which is a partnership between the DOJ’s criminal division and other law enforcement agencies, seeks to seize the proceeds of foreign corruption and, when possible, repatriate illicit funds to countries harmed by the misconduct.